mammasmias/ARTn-Plugin/README.md

 - `dist_thr`: Value is real, by default is `0`.
 The unit is in Angstrom.
 Distance Threshold between the atoms in `push_ids` parameters and the environment.

 - `add_const`: Is an array of real, by default is empty.
 Contains the constrain on the initial push if the user want to push in specific region of the space.
 The constrain contains 4 real value, 3 for the direction and 1 for the solid angle around this direction.
+An example for the atom 23 on which ask to go in directon (-x,0,z) with solid angle of 30 degrees:

+  `add_const(:,23)=-1.0, 0.0, 1.0, 30`

 ###### The saddle point convergence: